 RHIANNON REBECCA SALISBURY

-The professional development is an essential part of the course, taught through lectures and visiting professionals, however I learnt the most about what it means to be an artist from working alongside the tutors.
-The tutors who work at the academy are all practising professional artists alongside their role as tutors and are keen not only to share their expertise but also teach the students what it means to be an artist in real terms.
+The Professional Development modules are an essential part of the course, taught through lectures and visiting professionals.
+However, I learnt the most about what it means to be an artist from working alongside the tutors.
+The tutors who work at the Art Academy are all practising professional artists and are keen not only to share their expertise but also teach the students what it means to be an artist in real terms.

 The Fine Art Diploma was a very intensive course.
 We had group tutorials once a week, as well as regular individual tutorials whenever needed.
 I have never experienced or heard of this level of tutor contact in any other college.
-Our artist needs were nurtured by the tutor’s in the college, and there was an incredibly strong support network in place for us as students.
-The Art Academy, is incredibly flexible when it comes to meeting student needs, and the course can be tailored to suit the individual.
-In my last year I decided to go part time due to external circumstances and a feeling that I needed longer to work out my creative direction before leaving the course and they were more than happy to accommodate changes to my course to help me.
+Our artist needs were nurtured by our tutors and there was an incredibly strong support network in place for all students.
+The Art Academy is incredibly flexible when it comes to meeting student needs and the course could be tailored to suit each individual.
+In my last year I decided to go part time due to external circumstances and a need for more time to work out my creative direction before leaving the course and they were more than happy to accommodate changes to my course to help me.

-The Academy has a unique and personal feel, over the four years I was there as a student it became like home.
-I have made a group of friends who still meet up regularly to discuss our work, or visit exhibitions together.
-The Academy was a place where meaningful and lasting relationships like this could develop because of the deep sense of commitment of its founders and the caring creative environment they have created within the college.
-I arrived at the Academy with a desire to immerse myself in art, I left four years later equipped with the knowledge and skills and most importantly the confidence to pursue my career as an artist.
+The Art Academy has a unique and personal feel; over the four years I studied there it became like home.
+I have made a group of friends and we still meet up regularly to discuss our work or visit exhibitions together.
+The Art Academy was a place where meaningful and lasting relationships like this could develop because of the deep sense of commitment of its founders and the caring creative environment they have created.
+I arrived at the Art Academy with a desire to immerse myself in art, I left four years later equipped with the knowledge, skills and more importantly, the confidence to pursue my career as an artist.